 - Dwelling, Single: Family Detached: A residential dwelling unit designed for occupancy by one family and having no party wall in common with another building or unit. - Dwelling, Townhouse: A building divided vertically and consisting of three or four attached dwelling units, each of which has a separate entrance from an outside yard area.
 Townhouses are regulated as a multi-family dwelling. - Dwelling, Two-Family: A building on a single lot designed exclusively for two dwelling units, each of which is totally separated from the other by a wall, ceiling, or floor, except for a common stairwell and occupied exclusively as a home or residence for only two (2) families.
 Two-family dwelling units shall not be considered townhouses or multi-family dwellings. - Dwelling: A building designed or used principally as the living quarters for one or more families.
 The term 'dwelling', 'one-family dwelling', 'two-family dwelling', 'multi-family dwelling', 'multiple-dwelling', or 'dwelling group' shall not be deemed to include motel, hotel, rooming house or other accommodations used for more or less transient occupancy.
-(See RESIDENCE)

-- Easement: The right to use the land of another, obtained through the purchase or other acquisition of use rights from a landowner, for a special purpose consistent with the property's current use. - ECHO (Elder Cottage Housing Opportunity): A temporary, small (apartment-sized), detached home for use by an older person which is temporarily sited on private property that contains the primary residence of a younger family member.
+(See RESIDENCE) - Easement: The right to use the land of another, obtained through the purchase or other acquisition of use rights from a landowner, for a special purpose consistent with the property's current use. - ECHO (Elder Cottage Housing Opportunity): A temporary, small (apartment-sized), detached home for use by an older person which is temporarily sited on private property that contains the primary residence of a younger family member.
 An Elder Cottage utilizes the water, electric, and sewer systems of the primary home.
 It provides security for the older person, privacy for both the older person and the younger family, and facilitates the care giving efforts of the younger family.
-An Elder Cottage shall not be a single-wide manufactured home or a permanent structure. - Educational/Training Facility: A building or part thereof which is designed, constructed, or used for education, training, or instruction in any branch of knowledge or skill and includes, but is not limited to elementary, parochial, private, secondary or vocational schools. - Egress: Access from a property leading onto a public highway or private road. - Enclosed Storage Yard: The keeping, in a completely fenced in or area, or enclosed with a roof and four complete sides, of any goods, junk, material, merchandise, or vehicles in the same place for more than 24 hours. - Environmental Assessment Form (EAF): A form used to determine whether a project will have significant environmental impacts.
-Depending on the site's environmental features and the project's magnitude, either a short or full SEQRA Environmental Assessment Form will be completed. - Environmental Constraint: An area with one or more of the following environmental characteristics: 1) steep slopes > 15%; 2) flood plain; 3)exposed bedrock or areas of land incapable of meeting percolation requirements; 4) aquifer recharge or discharge areas; 5) habitats of endangered species; and 6) wetlands. - Environmental Impact Statement (EIS): A document prepared pursuant to SEQRA, subsequent to a determination of potential adverse impacts that examines the existing and developed environment, and identifies and presents impacts, mitigation measures and alternatives.
+An Elder Cottage shall not be a single-wide manufactured home or a permanent structure. - Educational/Training Facility: A building or part thereof which is designed, constructed, or used for education, training, or instruction in any branch of knowledge or skill and includes, but is not limited to elementary, parochial, private, secondary or vocational schools.

+Egress: Access from a property leading onto a public highway or private road.